Here’s the original text:

 Gary dug into his pockets for the keys, hands shaking.
 Bob stumbled and went flying, slamming against the dirt with a grunt.

-Now that I’ve seen it, it’s time to rework the passage yet again to fix that smudge.
-Since the problem occurred because I moved it away from Bob, sending it back there seems to be the easiest fix.
+Let's rework the passage yet again to fix that smudge.
+Since the problem occurred because it moved away from Bob, sending it back there seems to be the easiest fix.
 But then it reads like this:

 "Get to the car!"
 Bob screamed, reloading the shotgun.
 He stumbled and went flying, slamming against the dirt with a grunt.